-This catalog serves as the primary resource for information, services, and policies.
-However, there are several other places to obtain pertinent information and updates.
+This catalog serves as a resource for information, services, and links to policies on PNWU.edu.
+There are several other places to obtain pertinent information and updates.

-- PNWU.edu: The website is a resource for all student needs, latest news, University calendar, forms, directory, and links to other important information. - Student Handbook: A compilation of procedures and guidelines that provide the framework of expectations for academic performance, conduct, behavior, and professionalism as a student at PNWU. - Self-Service: PowerCAMPUS, Self-Service, is the portal for class schedule, University account balance and statements, student ID, financial aid, grades, and transcripts. - Moodle: A learning management system used for coursework information, assignments, and course syllabi. - EValue: Clinical rotation schedules, credentialing documents, and evaluations. - ProgressIQ: Academic advising tool to track a student's progress in meeting their academic goals, and monitors course activity grades. - Panopto: Review lecture recordings according to your own pace. - MedU: Access virtual patient cases.
+- PNWU.edu: The website is a resource for all student needs, latest news, University calendar, forms, directory, and links to other important information. - Student Handbook: A compilation of procedures and guidelines that provide the framework of expectations for academic performance, conduct, behavior, and professionalism as a student at PNWU. - Self-Service: PowerCAMPUS, Self-Service, is the student portal for class schedule, University account balance and statements, student ID, financial aid, grades, and transcripts. - Moodle: A learning management system used for coursework information, assignments, and course syllabi. - EValue: Clinical rotation schedules, credentialing documents, and evaluations. - ProgressIQ: Academic advising tool to track a students' progress in meeting their academic goals, and monitors course activity grades. - Panopto: Review lecture recordings according to your own pace. - MedU: Access virtual patient cases.